Cable TV in Your Hall & Streaming Online

 UMN-TV online provides a sampling of television content online at tv.umn.edu.
 The content is sent to your computer from the active Ethernet jack in your room, reducing the need for a TV.
 A mix of High Definition (HD) and Standard Definition (SD) channels are available.

 Troubleshooting: Prior to contacting someone for assistance, double-check your Ethernet connection.
 If you are still unable to connect, there may be a problem with your Ethernet jack.
-For assistance, submit a Fix It ticket.
+For assistance, submit a Fix It form.